-Gaskets are fairly secure on their own but most engineers will use a sealant of some variety to help reinforce the strength and integrity of the joints.
-Many of the sealants available offer some form of benefit like ensuring the gasket is waterproof or weather-proof.
+Gaskets are fairly secure on their own, but most professional engineers will use a sealant of some variety to help reinforce the strength and integrity of the joints.
+Many of the sealants available on the market offer some form of benefit, like ensuring the gasket is waterproof or weather-proof.
 The latter can be important to ensure that outside elements like water, air, heat and other contaminants don’t get into the machinery, therefore preventing contamination.

 TYM uses and supplies a variety of sealants.
 The RTV range offers a multitude of ready-to-use adhesive sealants that are extremely versatile and eliminate the common issues.
 We recommend that you use one of the following products:

 To find out the prices of all of the gasket sealants on offer at TYM, please visit Silicone and RTV Sealants.
-If you have any questions about which sealant will fit your requirements, please contact Nick and the team at TYM on 01380 734510 or email us at email@example.com
+If you have any questions or queries about which sealant will fit your requirements, whether that be for business or personal use, please contact Nick and the team at TYM on 01380 734510 or email us at firstname.lastname@example.org.